Do you have an agreed process for project prioritizing?

 Why are we doing projects?

-How do mission and long-term strategy translate into selection criteria?
+How do mission and long-term strategy translate into project selection criteria?

 Does the project present a comparative advantage over other possible projects: an advantage now–a cost-benefit advantage?
 A confident answer to those questions can make or break a project.
 The 2017 PMI report said 37 percent of project failures are attributed to a lack of clearly defined objectives and discipline in implementing strategy.
 Since the objectives of a project must align with and advance the mission and long-term objectives of your organization, this failure rate goes back to alignment with your mission.
 Indeed, one threat to project prioritizing is over-political decision-making that leads, for example, to “fudging” the project goals to win acceptance of the project.